Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Stealing Antivirus Functionality

 \subsection{Lessons Learned}

 AVs are more challenging to steal than stand-alone models, probably because (i) they have been trained with unknown and more extensive datasets and (ii) because they are more complex as detection models, as was apparent in their log files.
 It is significantly more challenging because an AV may employ signatures and heuristics that are not easily mapped in the feature set used.
-However, getting agreement scores of 90\% is feasible and can be potentially improved with a more balanced and more recent dataset.
+However, getting agreement scores of 97\% or more is feasible if the attacker uses additional data, even if they are not in the form of actual binary files and cannot be used to query the AVs.
+Additional data offer more stability in the training process, and in general, the FFNN-TL model reached high agreement scores with relatively fewer queries.